linux-integrity/ima-doc/policy-syntax.rst

 func=MMAP_CHECK
 '''''''''''''''''''''''''

-This triggers when a file, such as libraries, is mmapped into memory.
+This triggers when a file, such as a library, is mmapped into memory.

 This can be used for the case where a file is open for read (not